rosaadaline/notes/README.md

 # 2024-01-10
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 This quote resonates in coding as it reminds us that clear, concise, and well-structured code often leads to more maintainable, scalable, and bug-free software.
 Strive for simplicity in your solutions, aiming to reduce complexity whenever possible.
 Remember, you're not just writing code for computers to execute; you're writing it for humans to read, understand, and build upon."

+# 2024-01-11
+- Today's programming wisdom: "Code is read far more often than it is written.
+Optimize for clarity and maintainability, not just for performance or brevity."

+In essence, this emphasizes that while writing efficient and compact code is important, it's even more crucial to ensure your code is easily understandable and can be maintained over time.
+Remember that you and others may need to revisit and modify the code long after it's been written, so invest in good documentation, clear variable names, and logical structure.
+This ultimately saves time and reduces errors in the long run.